Overhead cover for our stock?

 This puts virtually all the pre-Mk.I carriages under cover.
-The plans also include a Heritage Skills centre, and a component storage shed to clear the shipping containers and open-air component storage.
+The plans also include a Heritage Skills Centre, and a component storage shed to clear the shipping containers and open-air component storage.

 More details and news of Operation Undercover Phase 4 are available here - the appeal for funds, is still open.

-Outside the Operation Undercover banner, at Sheffield Park the ASH project plans to construct a 2-road shed on the site of the original small loco shed, providing much improved frost protection for the locomotives used during the winter, also covering the new loco washout pit, and providing a maintenance facility independent of the main loco works.
-A further way to cover more locomotives could be a roundhouse for the smaller pre-grouping locomotives, which would take space from the top car-park, or a small southern extension of the main loco shed.
+Outside the Operation Undercover banner, at Sheffield Park the ASH project has resulted in a 2-road locomotive maintenance shed on the site of the original small loco shed, providing much improved frost protection for the locomotives used during the winter, also covering the new loco washout pit, and providing a maintenance facility independent of the main loco works.
+The roof of the main running shed and its lighting were also replaced as part of this NLHF-funded project which also created the Steamworks! exhibition.

 Your ideal Film/TV location?